 The cost of attendance (COA) is an estimate of your expenses for a given academic year.
 The items in that calculation include tuition, fees, room and board, books, transportation, and other miscellaneous expenses.

 It cannot be emphasized enough the importance of creating your own budget.
 Tuition and fees are not the only fixed costs for which a student is responsible each academic year.
 The remaining items in the COA calculation can be used as a guide, but your particular financial need may vary from the amounts listed.
 For example, if you have a roommate while in law school, you might not need to borrow all of the amount listed for room and board.
 Or if your spouse or relative is providing living arrangements, you might be able to eliminate that expense.

 A GradPLUS loan is a federal loan that will allow you to borrow additional funding in an amount up to the COA for a given academic year.
-This loan will automatically be awarded to you if needed.
+This loan will automatically be offered to you if needed.
 Therefore, there is no need to apply for this loan independently.
-You will simply confirm your need with the OFA as instructed in their emails to you.
+You will simply confirm your need with the Samford One Stop as instructed in their emails to you.
 Loan funds, in the form of a refund, are available 8-10 days following the release of your financial aid.
 Therefore, students typically receive their loan refunds during the first week of classes.
 Students should complete a direct deposit form to avoid additional processing time for financial services to manually distribute checks.
 If you prefer a check refund, it will be mailed within a few days of processing.
 Therefore, be sure to update your address in Banner no later than two weeks prior to orientation.
-If you do not sign up for direct deposit in Banner, your refund will be mailed to the address on your application.
+If you do not sign up for direct deposit in the Financial Portal, your refund will be mailed to the address on your application.